YotpoLtd/metorikku/README.md

 * For more information please go to [Spark Structured Streaming WIKI](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html)

-* In order to measure your consumer lag you can use the ```consumerGroup``` parameter to track your application offsets against your kafka input. <br />
+* In order to measure your consumer lag you can use the ```consumerGroup``` parameter to track your application offsets against your kafka input.
 This will commit the offsets to kafka, as a new dummy consumer group.

 #### Instrumentation